justin-p/ansible-terraform-template/README.md

 # Ansible Terraform Template

 Template that uses Ansible to call terraform and create a VM.
-Then Ansible uses the output given by Terraform to dynamiclly built its inventory too provision the created VM.
+Then Ansible uses the output given by Terraform to dynamiclly built its inventory to provision the created VM.
 Currently this project supports 2 cloud providers, `digitalocean` and `hetzner`.
 Each cloud provider has 1 terraform project to setup a singular VM.

 Intended to be a quick 'grab and go' for cases where: